NGC 2623: Star formation

 In NGC 2623 there are bright star clusters in the tails of the galaxy, and many of them are situated in the upper tail.
 There are at least 170 star clusters within the galaxy.
 In addition to this both tails contain many young stars in their respective early stages in evolution.
 The most active part of the galaxy in regards to star formation is the upper and more prominent tail.
 Through HST and GALEX, which are two space telescopes, images it is evident that recent star formation has occurred within the galaxy.
 Though there are many star clusters in the tails of NGC 2623, the nucleus, or center of the galaxy still is responsible for more than 99 percent of the star formation occurring.

 Tidal tails

 The large trails of gas on each end of NGC 2623 are known as tidal tails.
 Tidal tails are long strips of bright star clusters that occur due to the interactions between different galaxies.
 In the case of this galaxy, the tidal tails are formed due to the merging of the galaxies that formed NGC 2623.
 Tidal tails are very strong indicators of whether a galaxy has been formed due to the merging of multiple other galaxies.
 Tidal tails can also be seen in the Antennae galaxy, as they were also formed by the merging of galaxies, similar to how NGC 2623 was formed.
 Tidal tails are helpful to astronomers as they can indicate the formation and evolution of a galaxy.

-Environment

-NGC 2623 is located in the direction of the constellation Cancer at a distance of 253 million light years from the Earth.
-It travels away from the Earth at a speed of approximately 5,500 kilometers per second.